What immunosuppressed patients should know about the coronavirus vaccines

 It’s for these reasons that official health authorities and many medical experts agree antibody testing for assessing immunity post-vaccination is not recommended.
 “And it really doesn’t change the makeup of what you’re going to do next,” said Gauri Varadhachary, a professor of gastrointestinal oncology at MD Anderson Cancer Center.

-Unlike with other vaccines such as hepatitis B, at this time health authorities are not recommending a repeat dose of the coronavirus vaccines for people who do not make antibodies.
+Unlike with other vaccines, such as for hepatitis B, at this time, health authorities are not recommending a repeat dose of the coronavirus vaccines for people who do not make antibodies.

 Haidar, at the University of Pittsburgh, acknowledged that “it’s frustrating for people.”

-“I know patients want to be tested and there are doctors who are also testing their patients.
+“I know patients want to be tested, and there are doctors who are also testing their patients.
 I get it — I do,” he said.
-“But the issue then becomes well, what do we do now?”
+“But the issue then becomes: ‘Well, what do we do now?’ ”

 “I worry that if immunocompromised people are antibody positive, they might be infused with a false sense of overconfidence.
 And if they’re antibody negative, what do you do?
 I know that many patients are panicking when they realize that the vaccine ‘did not take,’ ” he added.

-Without being able to offer more to immunocompromised patients right now, Haidar said, “I personally think that, for now, we should restrict post-vaccine antibody monitoring to studies so that we can understand this better.”
+Without being able to offer more to immunocompromised patients right now, Haidar said, “I personally think that, for now, we should restrict post-vaccine antibody monitoring to studies, so that we can understand this better.”
 But, he said, assuming health authorities change their recommendation down the line, “we can certainly change our practices then.”

 What more can I do to protect myself against the virus?

-Medical experts agree that most immunocompromised people should still get vaccinated because, to recap, many people may make protective antibodies.
-And others may still achieve protection from the cellular side of the immune system as it is revved up by the vaccine.
+Medical experts agree that most immunocompromised people should still get vaccinated, because, to recap, many people may make protective antibodies.
+And others may still achieve protection from the cellular side of the immune system as it’s revved up by the vaccine.

 That may mean working with treating physicians to balance the timing of the shots with any immune-suppressing treatments such as chemotherapy or other medications for underlying illnesses.

-Even after vaccination, experts say those with immune system deficiencies will need to be extra cautious — continuing with hand-washing, mask-wearing, social distancing as well as choosing the types of gatherings that are the safest for them.
+Even after vaccination, experts say, those with immune-system deficiencies will need to be extra cautious: continuing with hand-washing, mask-wearing, social distancing and choosing the types of gatherings that are the safest for them.

 And as time goes on, there may be alternative ways to try to boost the immune system.